galaxyproject/training-material/topics/microbiome/tutorials/metasbt/tutorial.md

 > >
 > > 1.
 What does the k-mer size parameter represent?
 > > 2.
 Why did we compress the output database tarball?
 > > 3.
-There are three genomes missing in my database.
+There are three genomes missing in the database.
 Why?
 > >
 > > > <solution-title></solution-title>
 > > >